LordKobra/CK2/README.md

 # CK2
-error logs, saves, mods...
+error logs, saves, mods etc. for Crusader Kings II

+**Cobra's Event logger V2.2**

-CK2 Event logger V2.2: You can add/remove debug info to decisions and events.
-Compile the program (e.g. with pyinstaller) and place it where your mod's 'events' and 'decisions' folder are located.
+You can add/remove debug info to the decisions and events of your mod.
+Check the [release section](https://github.com/LordKobra/CK2/releases/tag/Release) or compile the source code (e.g. with [PyInstaller](https://pyinstaller.org/en/stable/)) and place it in the same directory where your mod's 'events' and 'decisions' folders are located.